You show up. Every single day.

 Why It’s So Easy to Miss

-“I know I should be grateful — things are good.
+“I know I should be grateful.
+Things are good.
 So why do I feel like this?”

-“I just feel like I can never really relax.”
+“I just can never really relax.”

 Nothing is wrong with you.
 But something is worth paying attention to.

-The Hidden Cost of High-Functioning Anxiety
+The Hidden Cost

 Just because you’re functioning doesn’t mean you’re okay.